Nedal-haltam/JoSDC-SILICORE/Development Phase README.txt

 	- Files:
 		- Development Phase Report
 		- And this README
-		- A recording explains the flow of the system built
+		- A recording explains the flow of the system built:
+			- TODO: maybe

 FOR THE HARDWARE PART

 The PipeLine folder (or the SingleCycle folder) contains the hardware design of the CPU (Verilog) There is two ways of running the design (CPU):
-	- On FPGA
+	- On FPGA: TODO: complete step on how to prototype it on FPGA
 	- Simulation, and for simulation there are two approaches could be taken:

 		- Using Visual Studio Code (VS Code)